CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab19.md

 ### Task 3: Configure your application

+In this task, you will set up a Python virtual environment, install the required SDK packages, and update the configuration file with your Translator resource key and region to enable secure connection.

 1. In the command line pane, run the following command to view the code files in the **translate-text** folder:

     ```